jeffshaver/styl.js/README.md

 To apply styles:

 ```
-// Apply the styles that have been placed into styler
+// Apply the styles that have been placed into styler without whitespace
 styler.apply()

+// Apply the styles that have been placed into styler in with whitespace
 ```

 Automatic Style Application